 The Radford Charitable Trust may share student information with third parties, if the individual’s consent has been expressly given but this will be limited to music teachers, music education providers, educational establishments, other funding organisations, music shops and our insurance company.
 We only contact people and organisations within Great Britain.

-Details of grant applicants’ financial circumstances will only be held by the Secretary and Grant Administrator and the Trustees will only be given access to an anonymous summary of such details for the purposes of considering a grant application.
+Details of grant applicants’ financial circumstances will only be held by the Administrator, and the Trustees will only be given access to an anonymous summary of such details for the purposes of considering a grant application.